Finding Housing and Non-Accessible Housing

 Find your local Independent Living Center

-If you believe you have been discriminated against in your housing search, you may receive assistance from the following agencies
+If you believe you have been discriminated against in your housing search, you may receive help from the following agencies:

 Boston Regional Office of HUD